Annex-Engineering/Annex-Engineering_User_Mods/PCBs/everycoloryouare-Crampon_Mount/Readme.md

 | ![a](Images/cad_cross_section.png) | ![a](Images/stock_cross_section.png) | ![a](Images/minimal_cross_section.png) |

 - The PCB recess in the bottom printed part is 1.4mm, so the Crampon should sit 0.2 above the lip so that it is in contact with the top printed part.
-- The M8 bolt included with the Crampon might be too long and will have to be shorted to mount correctly.

 ## Assembly
 1. Insert three M3 heat set inserts into the top printed part.